 Palliative Care ECHO – Past Sessions and Resources

-Here are the past Palliative Care ECHO sessions we have hosted.
+Below are past BC Palliative Care ECHO sessions we have hosted.
 You can access the related resources by clicking through on the sessions that interest you.
+Please contact echo@bc-cpc.ca if you are interested in receiving a copy of presentation slides.

 Objectives